 Real-World Applications of AI

-• Autonomous Vehicles: Self-driving cars employ AI algorithms to perceive their surroundings and make driving decisions, promising to revolutionize transportation.
+- Autonomous Vehicles: Self-driving cars use AI to “see” their surroundings and make safe driving decisions.

 Artwork by Sterling Osment